Huggepugge1/RustyCog/README.md

   depending on the current workload.
 - Prioritization: Allowing certain cogs to be prioritized.
 For example a cog currently being waited for will get priority for decreased response times
-- Automatic cleanup: When a cogs result has been retrieved, it automatically cleans itself.
 - Immediate Cog Engagement: Remove the hassle of starting the boilers yourself.
   Cogs engage as soon as they can after being inserted into the machine.
 - Cancel cogs at any time